-Every year, the UCL Centre for Holocaust Education look to recruit up to 15 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
+Every year, the UCL Centre for Holocaust Education looks to recruit up to 15 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
 UCL Beacon Schools in Holocaust Education will become dynamic hubs serving a network of local schools and will partner with the Centre to improve teaching standards, raise pupil achievement, and strengthen SMSC provision, enhance safeguarding and support whole school improvement.